the-incluseum/anti-oppressive-spaces/README.md

 # Creating Anti-Oppressive Spaces in Museums

-This project contains a set of tools that museum workers can use to ensure that our oganizations and projects remain as inclusive as possible.
+This project contains a set of tools that museum workers can use to ensure that our organizations and projects remain as inclusive as possible.
 Here's what you'll find:

 - Checklists - These contains the bulk of the info we're presenting.